Mere sloganeering will not fool people, Modi ensured 'nyay': BJP on Cong's 'Bharat Nyay Yatra' | Politics

 Union minister and senior BJP leader Meenakshi Lekhi asserted that it is Prime Minister Narendra Modi who has provided justice to everyone by ensuring that development reaches all.

-Claiming that all kinds of injustice were inflicted on people, including social injustice, she alleged that the Congress ran an unjust system during its many decades in power.
+Claiming that all kinds of injustice were inflicted by the Congress on people, including social injustice, she alleged that the opposition party ran an unjust system during its many decades in power.

 ''Real nyay'' is what Modi has been doing since 2014 by ensuring that development reaches every corner of the country and everyone, he said and cited measures for electrification of every village, free ration for the poor, building of subsidised homes and provision of Mudra loans to make his point.